torgro/PoshARM/README.md

 #### Add-ARMresource**

 > Add an ARM resource to an ARM template.

 #### Add-ARMvariable**

 > Add an ARM variable to an ARM template.

 #### ConvertTo-Hash**

-> Converts a PScustomobject to a hashtable
+> Converts a PScustomobject to a hashtable.

 #### Get-ARMparameter**

 > Get all parameters or a specific one by name.

 #### Get-ARMparameterScript**

-> Get the Powershell script that will recreate the parameteres in the ARM template
+> Get the Powershell script that will recreate the parameteres in the ARM template.

 #### Get-ARMresourceList**

-> Get a list of resource providers in Azure
+> Get a list of resource providers in Azure.

 #### Get-ARMresourceScript**

-> Get the Powershell script that will recreate the resources in the ARM template
+> Get the Powershell script that will recreate the resources in the ARM template.

 #### Get-ARMtemplate**

-> Get the ARM template defined at the module level
+> Get the ARM template defined at the module level.

 #### Get-ARMtemplateScript**

-> Get the Powershell script that will recreate the ARM template
+> Get the Powershell script that will recreate the ARM template.

 #### Get-ARMvariable**

 > Get all variable or a specific one by name.

 #### Get-ARMvariableScript**

-> Get the Powershell script that will recreate the variables in the ARM template
+> Get the Powershell script that will recreate the variables in the ARM template.

 #### Import-ARMtemplate**

 > Import an ARM template.

 #### New-ARMparameter**

-> Create a new ARM template parameter
+> Create a new ARM template parameter.

 #### New-ARMresource**

-> Create a new ARM template resource
+> Create a new ARM template resource.

 #### New-ARMTemplate**

 > Create a new blank ARM template.

 #### New-ARMvariable**

-> Create a new ARM template variable
+> Create a new ARM template variable.

 #### Out-HashString**

-> Convert an hashtable or and OrderedDictionary to a string
+> Convert an hashtable or and OrderedDictionary to a string.

 #### Set-ARMmetadata**

-> Creates a metadata.json file for your ARM template
+> Creates a metadata.json file for your ARM template.

 #### Set-ARMparameter**

-> Update an existing parameter in the ARM template
+> Update an existing parameter in the ARM template.

 #### Set-ARMvariable**

-> Update an existing variable in the ARM template
+> Update an existing variable in the ARM template.

 #### Update-ARMresourceList**

 > This will update the allResources.json file that is used as input when creating a New-ARMresource